Qsalman/reading-nots/README.md

 * Day one 13/12/2020

  * Today we learned the language called MarkDown :
- 1. The important diffrance about markdown is that its coding language thats using symbols to define the code
+ 1. The important diffrance about markdown is that its coding language thats using symbols to define the code.
- 2. there are many symbols used in MarkDown
+ 2. there are many symbols used in MarkDown.
- 3.its an eaiser codeing language than HTML but has less control the HTML
+ 3.its an eaiser codeing language than HTML but has less control the HTML .

 # Markdown